darkn3rd/script-tut/lessons/win_scripts/WINE_NOTES.md

 ### Wine Server

 If you run a Wine Server in the background, this will speed up executing any scripts.
-Without the server, running a small batch file will require bringing the whole tranlation stack every time a script is launched.
+Without the server, running a small batch file will require bringing the whole translation stack every time a script is launched.

 ```bash
 # Run Server